return42/sphkerneldoc/linux_src_doc/include/drm/drm_modeset_helper_vtables_h.rst

     This callback is used by the atomic modeset helpers and by the transitional plane helpers, but it is optional.

+atomic_disable

+    This callback should be used to disable the CRTC.
+With the atomic drivers it is called after all encoders connected to this CRTC have been shut off already using their own ->disable hook.
+If that sequence is too simple drivers can just add their own hooks and call it from this CRTC callback here by looping over all encoders connected to it using \ :c:func:`for_each_encoder_on_crtc`\ .

+    This hook is used only by atomic helpers.
+Atomic drivers don't need to implement it if there's no need to disable anything at the CRTC level.

+    Comparing to \ ``disable``\ , this one provides the additional input parameter \ ``old_crtc_state``\  which could be used to access the old state.
+Atomic drivers should consider to use this one instead of \ ``disable``\ .

 .. _`drm_crtc_helper_funcs.description`: